-Achieving a safe space where young people can enjoy their leisure time whilst learning and developing social connections can mean looking to popular ways young people choose or wish to spend their free time.
+Creating a safe space where young people can enjoy their leisure time while learning and developing social connections can mean looking to popular ways young people choose or wish to spend their free time.

-The gaming activities organised (since ca. 2000) by the City of Helsinki have always attracted young people who otherwise wouldn't participate in youth work services.
-The Non-Toxic Non- Discriminatory Game Culture project is a two-year project (06 / 2017-05 / 2019) coordinated by the City of Helsinki Youth Services.
-The project aims to develop gaming activities for everyone open and safe, free of hate speech and harassment.
+The gaming activities organised (since 2000) by the city of Helsinki have always attracted young people who otherwise wouldn't participate in youth work services.
+The non-toxic - non-discriminating gaming culture project is a two-year project (from June 2017 to May 2019) co-ordinated by the city of Helsinki youth services.

+The project aims to develop gaming activities for everyone in an open and safe environment that is free of hate speech and harassment.

-Helsinki Youth Services host open gaming activities for young people as well as targeted sessions for minority, marginalised or vulnerable groups.
-By providing means and facilities (pc's, consoles, newest video games, board games, programmes for game development, esports coaching etc.) for young game enthusiasts, Helsinki youth services supports leisure-time possibilities for young people also coming from homes where parents can't or won't support the gaming hobby.
-Importantly, Gamers sometimes deviate from the norm (e.g. female gamers) and budding gamers are also facing more discrimination, harassment and hate speech in online gaming.
-The project provides young gamblers and professionals with information on how to speak and ways to respond and promote equality through training, workshops and themed gaming events.
+Helsinki youth services host open gaming activities for young people as well as targeted sessions for minority, marginalised or vulnerable groups.
+By providing means and facilities (pcs, consoles, recent video games, board games, programs for game development, e-sports coaching, etc.) for young game enthusiasts, Helsinki youth services support leisure time activities for young people who come from homes where parents can't or won't support the gaming hobby.
+Importantly, gamers deviating from the norm (e.g. female gamers) and budding gamers also face more discrimination, harassment and hate speech in online gaming.
+The project provides young gamers and professionals with information on how to promote equality in online gaming through training, workshops and themed gaming events.

-Even though open for everybody the gaming activities organised in youth clubs often tempt only boys.
-Thus they began to organise gaming activities for targeted groups who don't participate in the open activities: e.g. for LGBTQIA youth, girls, and boys in vulnerable situations.
+Even though they are open to everybody, the gaming activities organised in youth clubs often tempt only boys.
+Thus Helsinki youth services organise gaming activities for targeted groups who don't participate in the open activities: e.g. for LGBTQIA youth, girls and boys in vulnerable situations.
 These groups often don't feel safe in regular gaming events and activities.
-Organised gaming activities is also a venue with which to learn and educate youth about the risks and means to deal with online gaming due to online discrimination, harassment or hate speech.
+Organised gaming activities are also a venue with which to learn and educate youth about the risks and means to deal with discrimination, harassment or hate speech in online gaming.
 Gamers learn many important skills and form relationships that might be useful in their future working life.

-Further Information: The study of young gamers' experiences (in Finnish, summary in English): https://www.hel.fi/static/nk/Julkaisut/non-toxic.pdf
+Further information: The study of young gamers' experiences (in Finnish, summary in English): www.hel.fi/static/nk/Julkaisut/non-toxic.pdf

-15. CLICNJOB: An online service enabling youth workers to better support young people
+15. CLICNJOB: an online service enabling youth workers to better support young people